Working to make government more effective

 But how widely will the duty be applied?
 How can it work alongside other statutory duties such as in the civil service code?
 What lessons can be taken from the legal duty of candour that has existed, with mixed effect, in the NHS for over 10 years?

-To discuss these outstanding questions about the scope and remit of the proposed legislation, and explore how this new duty of candour could help embed a culture of transparency from SW1 to the frontline, we are joined by an expert panel:
+To discuss these outstanding questions about the scope and remit of the proposed legislation, and explore how this new duty of candour could help embed a culture of transparency from SW1 to the frontline, we were joined by an expert panel:

 • Sir Robert Francis KC, Interim Chair of the Infected Blood Compensation Authority